bosky9/c-plus-plus-project/README.md

 ## Release Process

-The project was started in August 2021 and finished in December 2021.
+The project was started in August 2021 and finished in January 2022.

 ### Versioning